How to Change Hostname on Ubuntu

 Ubuntu Cloud Server

-If you run Ubuntu on a cloud instance and the cloud-init package is installed, the changed hostname will be restored after a system restart.
-This package is usually installed by default in the images provided by the cloud providers, and it is used to handle the initialization of the cloud instances.
+If you run Ubuntu on a cloud instance and the cloud-init package is installed, the changed hostname may be restored after a system restart.
+This package is usually installed by default in the images provided by cloud providers, and it is used to handle the initialization of cloud instances.

 To make the change permanent, edit the /etc/cloud/cloud.cfg file.